 I am a big believer in taking high-quality, nutritional supplements.
 Ever since I was in college, I’ve invested in supplements, but what I take has changed over the years.
 I’m currently taking Total Human, a morning and night pack to take every day for maximum results.

 5. Make One Sacrifice With Splurge Meals

 If I’m going to a restaurant or eating at a party, I try to at least make one sacrifice with the meal.
 For example, we ate out every meal when we were on our recent road trip.
 I tried to get a salad at most restaurants we went to.
 But, if they didn’t have a salad I could be happy with, I’d swap out french fries for a vegetable.
 If that wasn’t possible, I wouldn’t eat the whole meal.

 I don’t deny myself from going out and having a good time.
 I just try and make a sacrifice with every meal to keep my mind in check.
 Besides…each small swap makes a big difference over time.

 6. Choose a Healthier Dessert Option

 So much of becoming healthier is to train yourself to make better decisions with everything you eat.
 I REALLY enjoy eating ice cream, so I’ve found a healthier option.
 Instead of heading to Dairy Queen every week, I’ve switched to Enlightened ice cream.
 It’s a dairy-free option made with almond milk.
-It’s high fiber and protein with low sugar and I still like eating it.
-It’s a healthier option to regular ice cream, so I eat that when I have a craving (which is every weekend).
+It’s high in fiber and protein with low sugar, and I still like eating it.
+It’s a healthier option than regular ice cream, so I eat that when I have a craving (which is every weekend).

 7. Exercise Every Day For at Least 10 Minutes

 Since I don’t rely on a gym to get in my workout, I was able to keep up my routine while out of town.
 I’m a big fan of bodyweight exercises for that reason.
-You can do them literally anywhere…including a hotel room.
+You can do them literally anywhere…including in a hotel room.

 8. Reduce or Remove Certain Foods